zoe-pith/pith-site/sections/tickets.md

 # reservations
 Tickets are all inclusive of food, wine, and hospitality.
 BYOB encouraged if shared communally.
-Tickets are non-refundable but fully transferable, and limited to a maximum of two per person.
+Tickets are non-refundable but fully transferable, and limited to a maximum of two per order.
 Menu is entirely subject to change and no dietary restrictions can be accommodated.
 We welcome [inquiries](mailto:inquiries@pith.space) regarding buyouts or special events.

-*CURRENTLY SOLD OUT*
 <tito-widget event="pith/supper-club"></tito-widget>
 Join our mailing list to receive updates and notifications about future ticket availability:
 <form accept-charset="UTF-8" action="https://tickets.pith.space/pith/supper-club/interested_users" id="ms-sub-form" method="post" target="_blank">